 The main source of water for the vendors [74%] was public water taps.
 Only 2% of the vendors had a tap inside the store.
 However, 24% obtained water from a stand pipe just outside the shop, whereas 39% had to walk about 500m.
 Thirty three percent [33%] indicated that the distance to the water point was between 500m and 1km.
 Four percent [4%] fetched water more than a 1km away.
 Majority of the vendors [99%] washed their dishes in one container, with only 1 washing under running water.
 For those who had employees, 57% reported that employees washed hands in the same container used for washing dishes and 12% poured from a jug.
 Majority of the vendors [97%] used public toilets whereas 3% indicated the use of private toilets.
 This is similar to observations in a study in Trinidad where none of the vendors had a supply of piped water at the point of operation [Benny-Ollivierra and Badrie, 2007].
-The need to save time spent in fetching water or unavailability of convenient wash basins and sinks may explain the practice of using water in buckets to wash utensils and hands by both the vendors and consumers, even after using the toilet.
-This creates a potential hazard of cross-contamination.
-The vendors used public toilets located away from the vendors reportedly washed their hands after using the toilet [Omemu and Aderoja, 2008].
+The need to save time spent in fetching water or unavailability of convenient wash basins and sinks may explain the practice of using water in buckets to wash utensils and hands by both the vendors used public toilets located away from the vending site, thereby casting doubt on the effectiveness of hand washing.
+In Abeokuta, Nigeria, 76% of street vendors reportedly washed their hands after using the toilet [Omemu and Aderoja, 2008].